 These are main reasons why bank fall into financial problem

-For a long time paving the way to 2007, financing costs were exceptionally low in Western nations and cash was shabby.
-Banks expected to loan as much as they could on the off chance that they were going to make the degree of benefits that they were utilized to.
-So a few banks, particularly in the USA, loaned to less fortunate individuals, who had less shot of paying back their advances than the banks’ customary clients.
-To deal with the hazard, banks designed new and complex approaches to loan.
+Banks expected to advance as much as they could if they were going to make the level of advantages that they were used to.
+So a couple of banks, especially in the USA, lent to less blessed people, who had less shot of taking care of their advances than the banks’ standard customers.
+To manage the peril, banks planned new and complex ways to deal with credit.

 They likewise imagined better approaches to bundle up these obligations.
 This included turning credits that couldn’t be exchanged, into a sort of security that could be exchanged.
 This enabled these obligations to be spread out to different banks, so they didn’t feel so presented to the hazard.
 In the long run nobody truly realized who was loaning what to whom.

 The loaning looked safe since it was as home loans on individuals’ homes.
 Individuals were purchasing loads of merchandise, Western economies were developing, expansion was low and there were shoddy products to buy from China and other rising economies.
 Individuals’ occupations appeared to be protected and the cost of property continued rising.
 So individuals continued acquiring increasingly more against their homes, and spending more.

 Be that as it may, there was a trick.
 As the developing economies wound up more extravagant they spent more in world assets, for example, oil, metals and meat.
 In this way, expenses and costs started to crawl up, and swelling started to ascend in some Western nations.

 The most unfortunate individuals who had taken out credits known as sub prime advances against their homes, thought that it was difficult to pay them back.
 On the off chance that they defaulted, their homes were taken from them and sold.
 With more houses available to be purchased, the costs quit rising and started to drop.